raspberrypi/documentation/configuration/wireless/pixel-desktop.md

 ![wifi2](images/wifi2.png)

 The icons on the right show whether a network is secured or not, and give an indication of its signal strength.
 Click the network that you want to connect to.
-If it is secured, a dialogue box is will prompt you to enter the network key:
+If it is secured, a dialogue box will prompt you to enter the network key:

 ![key](images/key.png)